MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 6. Press `SW1` to see the web application graph reflecting the change.

-## Connecting to your own cloud instance
+## Connecting to your cloud instance

 By default, the demo connects to an instance of AWS IoT maintained by Microchip.
-The demo lets you move the device connection between your own cloud instance and the Microchip maintained AWS IoT instance without a firmware change.
+The demo lets you move the device connection between your cloud instance, and the Microchip maintained AWS IoT instance without a firmware change.
 Follow the steps below to get the device connected to your own cloud instance.

 1. Create an AWS account or log in to your existing AWS account.